Kev-gp/published-notes/content/Blogs/Why Write.md

 >
 > – E. M. Forster

 Write so we know how much we know and do not know.
 Externalize our ideas and make order out of the chaos of our thoughts.
-It can make our intellectual endeavours possible[^2].
+It makes our intellectual endeavours possible[^2].

 Writing also helps us reach a decision, be it for an essay, business, email, and so on.
 Putting pen on paper is like creating a map that points us towards making certain resolutions.